panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 type: post
 ---

-To be honest, I had hard time understanding promises when I had been learning them.
+To be honest, I had had difficulties in understanding promises when I had been learning them.

 I think the problem was that most of the tutorials were solely describing the promise object, its methods, etc. I don't care too much about promises directly, I care about them only in how they can make my life easier!

 What follows is the post that I wanted to read in order to understand promises myself.
-The post shows how promises can make your life easier when coding asynchornous logic.
+The post shows how promises can make your life easier when coding asynchronous logic.

 ## 1. Why promises